Ladakh – Journey across the Roof of the World

 Day 2 - Leh

 Early morning transfer to the airport to fly to Leh, in the remote region of Ladakh.
-The afternoon is free to relax and acclimatise to the altitude, and a little later we visit the village of Saboo.
-Overnight Hotel Spic n Span or similar.
+The afternoon is free to relax and acclimatise to the altitude, and a little later we take a stroll to Leh market known for its traditional crafts and souvenirs.
+Overnight Ladakh Eco Resort or similar.
 (BLD)

 Leh